LegNeato/mdbook-typst/README.md

 export PATH=$(pwd)/target/release:$PATH
 ```

-will Override the Global `mdbook-typst` Command Temporarily
+will Override the Global `mdbook-typst` Command Temporarily in your current terminal window.